Middle & More Coffees

 Learn about protective measures you can take to de-stress your kids.
 The home environment impacts our kids so learn to create one that can effectively counter the stresses kids face.
 Learn how to identify an emergency – when to worry!

-Last year, the WMS PTO screened Screenagers, talking about the impact of digital use on our kids.
-This year, we switch gears to understanding how we can create a safe environment and experience, measure we can take and the importance of communication and setting boundaries.
-Dive into the social media apps and how to utilize them, and precautionary measures you can take.
-The Police Department will also share potential legal implications that we should understand.
+Last year, the WMS PTO screened Screenagers, which raised the question of the impact of digital use on our kids.
+This year, we switch gears to understanding how we can create a safe environment and experience, and the importance of communication and setting boundaries.
+The Internet’s ease of access can cause unintended exposure to age inappropriate material that can have far reaching negative implications.

 Parenting Your Teen: An Interactive Workshop on Communications